-We found them living in swamp, gallery and lowland forest and there is local people reports of individuals and groups in orchards too (Carretero-Pinzón & Defler 2008).
-They can use small forest fragments (< 5 ha) as home ranges for a few months while dispersing and probably while stablishing new formed groups (Carretero-Pinzón personal observations).
+We found them living in swamp, gallery and lowland forest and there are local people reports of individuals and groups in orchards too (Carretero-Pinzón & Defler 2008).
+They can use small forest fragments (< 5 ha) as home ranges for a few months while dispersing and probably while stablishing newly formed groups (Carretero-Pinzón personal observations).

 This species is part of our new efforts as is one endemic Colombian primate species of which not much information is available.

 Carretero-Pinzón, X. 2013.
 An eight-year life history of a primate community in fragments at Colombian Llanos.
 In: Primates in Fragments: Complexity and resilience, Developments in Primatology: Progress and Prospects.
 Marsh, L.K. & C.A.
 Chapman (Eds).
 Springer Science+Business Media, New york.

 Carretero-Pinzon X., Defler TR.
 2018.
 Primates and flooded forest in the Colombian Llanos.
 En: Barnett AA, Matsuda I, Nowak K (eds) Primates in flooded habitats: ecology and conservation, Cambridge University Press, Cambridge, UK.

 Carretero-Pinzón, X., T.R.
 Defler & M. Ruíz-García.
 2010.
 Uso de cercas vivas como corredores biológicos por primates en los Llanos Orientales.
 In: Primatología en Colombia: avances al principio del milenio.
 Pereira-Bengoa, V., Stevenson P.R., Bueno M.L. & F. Nassar-Montoya.
 Fundación Universitaria San Martín.
 Bogotá, Colombia.